abainczyk/alex-zephyr-jira-adapter/README.md

 After the first start, a *target* folder is created in the directory where the application has been started.
 Inside that folder relies the database, so it is advised not to delete it.

-### Setup

-On the first start, you are asked to setup the adapter by providing login information for Jira and ALEX.
-For both applications, provide the corresponding base URL without a trailing */*.

 ## Development environment